 According to nearly two dozen of those now speaking out, Whaley ordered congregants during prep sessions to change their answers when she didn’t like their responses.

-“No, no, no, no. You did not do that,” former congregant Rachael Bryant quoted Whaley as saying during a faux cross-examination last year.
+“No, no, no, no. You did not do that,” former member Rachael Bryant quoted Whaley as saying during a faux cross-examination last year.

 Whaley turned down repeated requests to discuss the allegations against the church.
 But hours after the first AP stories were released, the church posted a statement on its website calling the accusations false and saying Word of Faith Fellowship does not “condone or allow abuse — in any form — at our church.”

-The first full-scale police investigation of Word of Faith stemmed from a February 1995 broadcast of the TV show “Inside Edition” that included secretly recorded video showing children being subjected to “blasting,” where a group of congregants surround a perceived sinner and scream for hours to expel devils.
+The first full-scale police investigation of Word of Faith stemmed from a February 1995 broadcast of the TV show “Inside Edition” that included secretly recorded video showing children being subjected to blasting.

-Acting on a request from the local sheriff and district attorney, state Bureau of Investigation agents interviewed dozens of former congregants and leaders — including Whaley, a former math teacher who co-founded the church in 1979 with her husband, Sam, a former used-car salesman.
+Acting on a request from the local sheriff and district attorney, state Bureau of Investigation agents interviewed dozens of former congregants and leaders, including Whaley.

-Agents heard accusations of child abuse and assault but ultimately deemed them too general and broad.
+Agents heard accusations of child abuse and assault but ultimately deemed them to be too general and broad.

 Behind the scenes, former members say, Whaley embarked on a cover-up that continued for the next two decades.

-“She said if investigators contacted us, we couldn’t tell them the truth,” said Rick Cooper, who left the church in late 2014, 21 years after he moved to Spindale.
+“She said if investigators contacted us, we couldn’t tell them the truth,” said Rick Cooper, another Cooper brother who left the church in late 2014 after 21 years.

 When the county Department of Social Services opened an investigation focusing on 12 church families, Whaley filed a federal lawsuit, saying Word of Faith worshippers were entitled to “practice their religion free from unwarranted government interference.”

-Inside the church’s 35-acre compound, located between Charlotte and Asheville, Whaley took critical steps to cripple the two-year investigation, 21 former members told the AP.
+And inside the church’s 35-acre compound, Whaley took critical steps to cripple the two-year investigation, 21 former members told the AP.